deadc0de6/catcli/README.md

 Files and directories can be found based on their names using the `find` command.

-Resulting files can be sorted by size using `-S`.

 See the [example](#example) for more.

 ## Display entire tree